ignotur/magnetar_spectrum/README.md

 Magpies code
 ====

-MAGnetar Polarisation, Intensity and Spectroscopy code
+MAGnetar Polarisation, Intensity and Spectroscopy code.

+This code will generate synthetic X-ray lightcurves, spectra, phased-resolved spectrocopy plots and polarisation plots for given configuration of magnetosphere and surface thermal maps for neutron stars.
+Photons are scattered in magnetosphere due to the inverse Compton scattering and their trajectories are solved using the Monte Carlo techniques.

 ## Compilation